Foreclosure vs Bankruptcy: Which Option Is Right for Struggling Homeowners?

 Key Takeaways

-- Foreclosure typically has a faster process but can leave you homeless, while bankruptcy offers more options to potentially keep your home but takes longer to complete.
+- Foreclosure is typically faster but can result in homelessness.
+Bankruptcy offers more potential options for keeping your home but takes longer.

-- Alternatives to foreclosure and bankruptcy include loan modification, refinancing, short sale, deed in lieu of foreclosure, forbearance, and government assistance programs.
+- Alternatives include loan modification, refinancing, and government assistance programs.

 Understanding Foreclosure and Bankruptcy